nab138/scrap/docs/music.md

 Learn about our music commands!

-> Note: For all of these commands the bot must not be muted.
+> Note: For all of these commands the bot must not be server muted.

 ## Rickroll